 Once linked, Codecov will automatically sync all the repositories to which you have access.

-You can click on an organization from your dashboard to access its repositories, or navigate directly to a specific repository using:
+You can click on an organization from your dashboard to access its repositories, or, if you have access privileges to a given repo, you can navigate directly to a specific repository using:

 Run your normal test suite to generate code coverage reports in a supported format (often an

-Use the Codecov Uploader and a repository upload token, to upload your coverage report(s) to Codecov.
+Use the Codecov Uploader and the repository upload token, to upload your coverage report(s) to Codecov.

 Navigate back to the repository on Codecov, and you should see coverage information.